ukama/ukama/testing/lab/docs/scenario-language-v1.md

 ```

 `package_state` accepts `active`, `queued`, `inactive`, or `absent` and polls
 the BFF because entitlement creation and transitions are asynchronous.
+Its
+default timeout is 30 seconds with a 5-second poll.
+`package_business_metrics` defaults to 60 seconds with a 10-second poll because
+the dashboard read model may converge more slowly.
+Both defaults can be
+overridden with `timeout_seconds` and `poll_seconds`.
 `settled` accepts the backend statuses `completed` and `success`.
 `payment_method` optionally verifies the GraphQL `paymentMethod` value.